 The brand story you paint will color the lens through which your target audience, potential customers, customers, and brand champions view you.
-It is important that at each stage in their customer lifecycle they are presented with the same consistent narrative to maintain your cohesive brand story.
+It is important that at each stage in their customer lifecycle they are presented with the same consistent narrative to maintain your cohesive brand development strategy.

 Just for a moment, think of your brand story as a literal tinted lens through which people see your company.
 Let’s say that you own a consulting firm and trust is your key value proposition.
 Now let’s say that the color blue represents this trust.
 Every time your customer or potential customer interacts with your brand, that lens needs to be tinted further blue to maintain your brand equity.
 But what if they deal with a poorly trained sales person who comes off as greedy?
 That interaction effects how they see your company, it will tint your brand story lens.
 Your greedy salesperson has just tinted your blue lens with green, and the color that they see your company through is now browner as we add in greedy green to the trustworthy blue tint.
 You will have to work harder now to turn that lens back to its original blue tint.